 After FHFA has assigned a Step One score to each objective in an underserved market, FHFA will average the scores for all of the objectives in that market to produce an overall score for the market.
-If an Enterprise receives an overall score of at least 8, it will be considered in compliance with its statutory Duty to Serve obligations for the underserved market.
-If an Enterprise receives an overall score of less than 8, it will be considered in noncompliance with its statutory Duty to Serve obligations for the market and will receive a rating of "Does Not Comply" for the market."
-Appendix C contains an example illustrating how an Enterprise might achieve a minimum score of 8.
+If an Enterprise receives an overall score of at least 6.5, it will be considered in compliance with its statutory Duty to Serve obligations for the underserved market.
+If an Enterprise receives an overall score of less than 6.5, it will be considered in noncompliance with its statutory Duty to Serve obligations for the market and will receive a rating of "Does Not ComplyFails" for the market.
+Appendix C contains an example illustrating how an Enterprise might achieve a minimum score of 6.5.

-In selecting 8 out of 10 points as the compliance threshold, FHFA sought to balance two goals:

-- Holding the Enterprises accountable for accomplishing a substantial amount of objectives in their Plans, and - Encouraging the Enterprises to set ambitious targets in difficult-to-serve areas, or engage in areas where it is difficult to establish a target, while recognizing that some of those efforts may not succeed.
+In selecting 6.5 out of 10 points as the compliance threshold, FHFA's intent is to encourage the Enterprises to set ambitious targets in difficult-to-serve areas, and to engage in areas where it is difficult to establish a target, while recognizing that some of those efforts may not succeed.